systemslab/popper-paper/paper/paper.md

 our model predicts the outcome with an error of 95%".
 More concrete examples are given in @Sec:cases.

-When validating assertions that depend on the underlying hardware, i.e. that come from capturing runtime performance metrics, an important step is to corroborate that the baseline performance of the experiment for a new environment can be reproduced.
-While this is a similar test that can be codified using performance regression testing as mentioned in the above paragraph, we make the distinction since this step can be executed before any experiment runs.
-If the baseline performance cannot be reproduced, there is no point in executing the experiment.
-For example, the results of an experiment that originally ran on an environment consisting of HDDs, with a particular ratio of storage to network bandwidth where the bottleneck resides in storage, results will likely differ from those executed in another environment where the bottleneck is in the network (e.g. because storage is faster).
-Many of the commonly used orchestration tools incorporate functionality for obtaining "facts" about the environment, information that is useful to have when corroborating assumptions; other monitoring tools such as Nagios [@nagiosenterprises_nagios_2016] can capture raw system-level performance; and existing frameworks such as baseliner [@jimenez_baseliner_2016] are designed to obtain baseline profiles that are associated to experimental results.
-All these different sources of baseline performance characteristics can serve as a "fingerprint" of the underlying platform and can be given to tools such as Aver so that assertions about the environment are executed before an experiment runs, as a way of sanitizing the execution.

-## Toolchain Agnosticism

-We designed Popper as a general convention, applicable to a wide variety of environments, from cloud to high-performance computing (HPC).
+**Toolchain Agnosticism**: We designed Popper as a general convention, applicable to a wide variety of environments, from cloud to high-performance computing (HPC).
 In general, Popper can be applied in any scenario where a component (data, code, infrastructure, hardware, etc.) can be referenced by an identifier, and where there is an underlying tool that consumes these identifiers so that they can be acted upon (install, run, store, visualize, etc.).
 The core idea behind Popper is to borrow from the DevOps movement [@wiggins_twelvefactor_2011] the idea of treating every component as an immutable piece of information and provide references to scripts and components for the creation, execution and validation of experiments (in a systematic way) rather than leaving to the reader the daunting task of inferring how binaries and experiments were generated or configured.

 We say that a tool is Popper-compliant if it has the following two
 properties: